ProgramCrafter/salsa-iwj-otter/PROTOCOL.md

   * possibly branch(es) of history made by the client;
     this can rewind and be discarded

-There is a diagraph of updates.
+There is a digraph of updates.
 Each update specifies the complete state of the piece.
 The server maintains an authoritative history;
 the client only maintains the state of the piece.